CONGRESS

 Industry sessions

-The EADV Industry Partners organize several sessions as an adjunct to the EADV Scientific Sessions.
+The EADV industry partners organize several sessions as an adjunct to the EADV scientific sessions.
 The sessions are organized by the companies and feature presentations by experts in the field, panel discussions and other type of sessions.

 The industry sessions are a valuable way to learn about new research, techniques or treatments in the field of dermatology and venereology.
 In addition, some sessions will focus on sharing information about new products, services and/or technologies available.